myConsciousness/precondition-validator/README.md

 ## Benefits

-- No need to write a redundant checking process for preconditions
+- No need to write a redundant validation process for preconditions
-- It can be implemented intuitively
-- Tested secure precondition checking process
+- Tested and secure validation process
-- Easy and straightforward
+- Easy and intuitive operation

 ## How To Use